-36. Addressing Vulnerabilities of CDDCs to Achieve the SDGs - CFC/2019/15/0003 FT markets and come up with ideas that would further enhance the role of international organizations, the CFC and International Commodity Bodies in assist ing CDDCs to reduce vulnerabilities and shake off their dependence on commodi ties.
-Another focus is on adaptation of the commodity sector to climate change mitigating climate related vulnerabilities of CDDCs.
-The outcome of the paper is to come up with evidence-based policies strategies and actions to help CDDCs overcome those challenges.
+The studies propose measures rebalancing global value chains in commodity markets and come up with ideas that would further enhance the role of international organizations, the CFC and International Commodity Bodies in assisting CDDCs to reduce vulnerabilities and shake off their dependence on commodities.
+Another focus is on adaptation of the commodity sector to climate change, mitigating climate related vulnerabilities of CDDCs.
+The outcome of the paper is to come up with evidence-based policies, strategies and actions to help CDDCs overcome those challenges.